Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Usability testing revealed confusing terminology

-We asked about their experiences with the current web apps but focused on observing them perform tasks using the prototype.
+We asked about their experiences with the current web apps, but focused on observing them perform tasks using the prototype.
 When they ran into issues or had questions, we discussed them in detail.

 All participants completed the tasks with barely any assistance.
 However, many found the healthcare terminology confusing.